-- (1) Usually, a student is not officially considered as a doctoral student until completion of a master's program or its equivalent and approval for further study. - (2) A minimum grade-point average of 3.00 is required for graduation of a candidate for all doctoral degrees. - (C) Continuous enrollment requirement.
-The graduate school requires that a doctoral student register for a minimum of one graduate credit as approved by his or her adviser during each fall and spring semester.
-Individual departments may exceed this minimum requirement.
-A doctoral student should consult with his or her academic department.
+Usually, a student is not officially considered as a doctoral student until completion of a master's program or its equivalent and approval for further study.
+Departments offering doctoral degree programs review each candidate carefully before recommending admission.
+A minimum grade-point average of 3.00 is required for graduation of a candidate for all doctoral degrees.